 - Mother Goose – this is my favorite edition.
 It’s beautifully illustrated and has 100 of the best Mother Goose rhymes.
 Great for all ages, but especially great for 1-5 year olds

 - Nature Poems – amazing pictures, by National Geographic

 - Animal Poems – amazing pictures, by National Geographic

 - Inexpensive Poetry Collections by Author – Simply Charlotte Mason “Enjoy the Poems” Collections.

-- Hilaire Beloc’s Cautionary Verses – We stumbled on Hilaire Beloc through our absolute favorite all-ages poetry memorization “curriculum,” from IEW.
+- Hilaire Beloc’s Cautionary Verses – We stumbled on Hilaire Beloc through the IEW program recommended above.
 The kids latched to a couple Beloc poems and they always made us chuckle.
+(My 5 year old has declared The Vulture his absolute favorite.
 So we checked out this book from the library and laughed our way through it.
 I promptly bought a secondhand copy.

 I’ll share my personal recommendations, but Kate Snow has an entire website devoted to helping homeschool parents teach math confidently and thoroughly.
 She has a math degree from Harvard and homeschooled her kids, so you should probably just read her in-depth explanation of how to pick curriculum with reviews.

 Generally speaking, I recommend you look at samples and even print out samples & try a lesson whenever possible.
 Also, I’d suggest picking the math program that looks fun to teach!!
 Don’t stress too much because you can always change your mind, and you can always flex & fit a program to your own family.